-Creating a filter is a five step process.
+Creating a filter is a five-step process.
 This chapter will guide you through the creation of a filter that will be used to create a dashboard in the next chapter.

 Select the assets whose data will be included

-On this page, the assets whose data will be included in the filter (and the eventual) dashboard can be selected by clicking them.
+On this page, the assets whose data will be included in the filter (and the eventual dashboard) can be selected by clicking them.
 You should select as few assets as possible to achieve the best performance.

-In our example, we’ll select the two buses.
+In our example, the assets we’ll select are “De Lijn 5599” and “De Lijn 5600”.